Effective Natural Cures for Vaginal Yeast Infections

 - Drink cranberry juice every day (make sure it’s pure juice, with no additives)

-- Take cranberry supplement with high concentration of cranberry extract
+- Take cranberry supplement with a high concentration of cranberry extract

 Make sure you talk to your doctor before using any of these natural cures for vaginal yeast infections.